tdh8316/Guico/README.md

-# Guico
+# Overview
-Do you want to code easily but nicely? or else want to make a game?
+Do you want to code easily but nicely? or else want to make a game easily?

 ## Acknowledgments
 Based on the original Pavel Křupala's  code sample.